pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 # INSAID-Fraud-Detection-Model-for-Financial-Transactions

-Expectations: Your task is to execute the process for proactive detection of fraud while answering following questions.
+Expectations: Your task is to execute the process for proactive detection of fraud while answering the following questions.

-1. Data cleaning including missing values, outliers and multi-collinearity.
+1. Data cleaning including missing values, outliers, and multi-collinearity.
 2. Describe your fraud detection model in elaboration.
 3. How did you select variables to be included in the model?
-4. Demonstrate the performance of the model by using best set of tools.
+4. Demonstrate the performance of the model by using the best set of tools.
-5. What are the key factors that predict fraudulent customer?
+5. What are the key factors that predict fraudulent customers?
 6. Do these factors make sense?
 If yes, How?
 If not, How not?
-7. What kind of prevention should be adopted while company update its infrastructure?
+7. What kind of prevention should be adopted while the company updates its infrastructure?
 8. Assuming these actions have been implemented, how would you determine if they work?

-Here there is a step-by-step process in which the above objective is acheived
+Here there is a step-by-step process in which the above objective is achieved

 1) Reading data from .csv (Comma Separated Value) file into DataFrame using pandas